facebook/docusaurus/docs/api-site-config.md

  - `version` specifies a particular version of Highlight.js to be used.
  - `hljs` provides an escape valve by passing an instance of Highlight.js to the function specified here, allowing additional languages to be registered for syntax highlighting.

+`markdownPlugins` - An array of plugins to be loaded by Remarkable, the markdown parser and renderer used by Docusaurus.
+The plugin will receive a reference to the Remarkable instance, allowing custom parsing and rendering rules to be defined.

+`scripts` - Array of JavaScript sources to load.
+The script tag will be inserted in the HTML head.

 Users can also add their own custom fields if they wish to provide some data across different files.

 ## Example siteConfig.js with all fields